Kathleen Brooks

-Kathleen Brooks is an American author of over thirty titles.
+Kathleen Brooks is an American author of more than thirty titles.
 She is a multiple New York Times, Wall Street Journal, and USA Today bestselling author of romantic suspense and mystery books.

 Biography

 Brooks was raised in Nicholasville, Kentucky.
 She received her B.A. from Centre College and then her J.D. from the University of Kentucky College of Law.
 She was in private practice before becoming a full-time writer.